 Now, having a husband who wears dress shirts at least 6 out of 7 days a week, this skill comes in very handy.
-Take the time to learn how to iron a shirt correctly and you can save tons of money.
-You will save on the dry cleaning bill, and have an excuse to watch or rewatch your favorite shows on Netflix!
+Take the time to learn how to iron a shirt correctly and you can save tons of money!
+You will not only save on the dry cleaning bill, but also have an excuse to watch or rewatch your favorite shows on Netflix!

 I timed myself ironing a shirt.
 I wanted to make sure you knew what you were getting into before you started.
 Depending on the interruptions from kids, each shirt took me between 5-7 minutes to starch and iron.
 That is definitely worth the savings of around $3 per shirt to go to the Dry Cleaners each week.
 That adds up to just under $800 a year in dry cleaning for 5 shirts a week!